Trilldog13/Trilldog13/README.md

 This profile exists to help technology professionals navigate and succeed in modern interview processes, particularly in markets where talent is scarce and competition is high.
 It also serves as a place to document my journey working within the technology space, sharing lessons learned from building fair, practical, and transparent hiring processes.

 ### What I do
-- Find and hire engineers, analysts & scientists
+- Find and hire engineers, analysts & scientists (data analyst, data engineer, data scientist, machine learning engineer, software engineer, hardware engineer)
+Python (Pandas, NumPy, TensorFlow, scikit-learn), SQL, Go, Java,
+GCP (BigQuery), AWS,
+Airflow, dbt, Docker,
+Looker, Tableau

 - Scale teams
 - Partner with hiring managers on interview quality, not just speed
 - Focus heavily on candidate experience and inclusive hiring